Soothing the Sympathetic Nervous System with the REMAP process:

 Total Successive R-R Interval Difference (TSRD) is a comparison of SDNN results between the current and the last HRV test.
 If the TSRD in the current recording is higher than the previous recording, then the SDNN of the patient has increased (better result).
 If the TSRD is lower in the current test, then it is a worse result.

-Low Frequency / High Frequency Normalized Ratio (LF/HF Ratio) is used to indicate balance between sympathetic and parasympathetic tone.
+Low Frequency / High-Frequency Normalized Ratio (LF/HF Ratio) is used to indicate a balance between sympathetic and parasympathetic tone.
 This is frequently used to measure physiological changes caused by various interventions.
 A lower ratio represents a better result and a higher ratio a worse result.

 One to four weeks after treatment, two follow-up HRV recordings were completed.
 They included another baseline recording (while thinking about neutral to positive thoughts) and another recording while the clients focused on their traumas.